chorobaev/smart-house/README.md

    ![completed_module](./images/DSC_2119.JPG)

 ### Software part
-As it was mentioned before, one of the project’s goals is to let users to control the electricity of a home anywhere via Internet.
+As it was mentioned before, one of the project’s goals is to let users controlling the electricity of a home anywhere via Internet.
 This is done by using an android application which can be installed to each android smartphone, and applying _“Firebase Realtime Database”_ which provides the connection between ESP-8266 NodeMCU V3 and a mobile phone.